Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 or one string ('channel string'); Output: float (in V).
 Example: power_supply_overvoltage('CH1', '30 V') sets the overvoltage protection of the first channel to 30 V.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the overvoltage protection of one of the channels of the power supply.
-If there is a second argument this will be set as a new overvoltage protection setting.
+If there is a second argument it will be set as a new overvoltage protection setting.
 If there is no second argument the current overvoltage protection setting for specified the channel is returned in Volts.<br/>
 Rigol DP800 power supply series has ['V', 'mV'] as the scaling dictionary.<br/>
 Stanford Research PC300 high voltage supply series has only one channel, however, it should be listed as the first argument for consistency.
 The value of overvoltage (the voltage limit) to set must match the polarity of the power supply.
 The overvoltage value must be greater than or equal to the value indicated in [power_supply_voltage()](#power_supply_voltagevoltage) function.
 Scaling dictionary is ['kV', 'V'].<br/>
 This function is not supported by Stanford Research DC205.